-- If you think you will get released quickly, you might be allowed to wear your street clothes, otherwise you you will have to wear a jail jumpsuit.
+- If you think you will get released quickly, you might be allowed to wear your street clothes, otherwise you will have to wear a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should share your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help other people get through jail intake?

 Click here to share your story

 When you pay your bail, you will get released from jail.
 This process will take between 10 minutes to quite a few hours.
 Or, simply, the faster you post bail, the quicker you will be freed.
 It also depends on if you have a cash bond or if a judge needs to decide on the bail amount.
 For minor offenses, you will be booked and then released on your recognizance without having to pay bail.
 When you have served your sentence and know the discharge date, you should expect to get discharged between 9am and noon.